gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 used to reference the Sub-Regions, shows the problem stated earlier.
 Are the Customers, Accounts and Orders Regions and Sub-Regions persistent or not?
-They are not persistent, because the Regions were defined in the native GemFire `cache.xml` configuration file as `REPLICATE` and exist before the cache bean is initialized (once the `<gfe:cache>` element is processed).
+They are not persistent, because the Regions were defined in the native [vmware-gemfire-short-name] `cache.xml` configuration file as `REPLICATE` and exist before the cache bean is initialized (once the `<gfe:cache>` element is processed).

 ## <a id="data-eviction"></a>Data Eviction (with Overflow)

 Based on various constraints, each Region can have an eviction policy in place for evicting data from memory.
-Currently, in GemFire, eviction applies to the Least Recently Used entry (also known as [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)).
+Currently, in [vmware-gemfire-short-name], eviction applies to the Least Recently Used entry (also known as [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)).
 Evicted entries are either destroyed or paged to disk (referred to as "overflow to disk").

-Spring Data for VMware GemFire supports all eviction policies (entry count, memory, and heap usage) for PARTITION Regions, REPLICATE Regions, and client, local Regions by using the nested `eviction` element.
+[spring-data-gemfire-name] supports all eviction policies (entry count, memory, and heap usage) for PARTITION Regions, REPLICATE Regions, and client, local Regions by using the nested `eviction` element.